 Short answer: it’s tricky.
 Basically you need to upload the audio files where the public can access them.
 If you already have web hosting, you can include your podcast files there.
 I purchased some very inexpensive web hosting to hold podcast files and other downloads.
 This works OK for me.
 To learn more, check this review of podcast hosting options at Technorms.

-If you used the AudioBoom app I mentioned earlier, they will host your files for you.
+If you used the Anchor or AudioBoom apps I mentioned earlier, they will host your files for you.
 Just remember that the service can change the rules at any time.
-In fact, they just made some changes that irritated many who podcasted with them.
+In fact, AudioBoom has made some changes that irritated many who podcasted with them.
 So I recommend you look into your own file hosting or at the very least always backup your audio files on your own computer.

 5. Post the text description of your recording.

 You’ll want to include a description of the episode and any links or resources you mentioned.
 If this is on a separate host, like AudioBoom or Anchor, they’ll let you create your description when you record the audio.
 If it’s on your own site, you want to include the audio enclosure in the RSS feed.
 If that sounded like gibberish, use a WordPress site and one of the many podcasting plugins to take care of the technical details of enclosures and RSS feeds.
 I use my existing WordPress website with the Seriously Simple Podcasting plugin because seriously simple sounded like exactly what I wanted.